Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 Why does toxic relationship vocabulary matter for emotional regulation?

 Here is the connection: your partner says something sharp.
 You interpret it as rejection.
 Your body reacts with fear, anger, or panic.
-Then you either fight, freeze, explain, apologize, or shut down.
+Then you either fight, freeze, explain, apologise, or shut down.
 Later, you feel ashamed of your reaction, while the original trigger gets ignored.

 That is why toxic relationship vocabulary is not just “relationship slang.”
 It helps you see the full emotional chain.